SimonCao1207/miniRAG/README.md

 # miniRAG

-An implementation of a simple RAG system. miniRAG tries to be small, clean, interpretable and educational.
+An implementation of a simple RAG system, similar to Langchain. miniRAG tries to be small, clean, interpretable and educational.

 Here're the plan for now: